 Our teaching philosophy is rooted in the deep Eastern tradition, infused with important modern ideas that have evolved the practice to be approachable and accessible.

 Over the course of 12 weeks, our knowledgeable and skilled faculty will guide students through a variety of modules, beginning with the fundamentals of yoga (including yoga asanas, the poses), introduction to yoga anatomy, yoga philosophy, pranayama (breathing techniques) and meditation.

-WHAT: 250 hours of training
+250 hours of in class training

 20 public classes – participation mandatory

 20 yoga labs – self-directed practice, hosted by a faculty teacher who is present for 1:1 coaching

 5 observation classes – attendance at faculty teachers’ classes for a more critical look into how an in-person class is brought to life